Hyphen

 Agent Capabilities

-Explore the comprehensive capabilities of Hyphen Agent, an AI-powered tool that combines conversational interaction with task automation for managing software development workflows, from activity tracking and log analysis to GitHub integration and deployment controls.
+Explore the comprehensive capabilities of Hyphen Agent, a powerful tool that combines conversational AI with task-based operations for enhanced automation and insights.

 Hyphen Agent combines conversational answers with task-based operations work.
 Availability can depend on your organization permissions, connected integrations, and the resources Agent can access.